jacobmbarnard/srsgem/README.md

 Not only should an SRS contain 'specifications,' but it should also contain information regarding *why* certain specifications were chosen.
 This allows stakeholders to more readily ascent to specified goals without wasting precious time debating why certain things have to be a certain way.

 Writing good meta-information helps to achieve a meta-goal - a goal for the goals, as it were.
-The goal of meta-information in an SRS is to help rigidify the goals for the system.
+The goal of meta-information in an SRS is to help solidify the goals for the system.
 Being able to easily navigate to explanatory information in an SRS saves copious amounts of time in the way of stakeholder discussions/meetings.

-  - example specification and its meta-information:
+  - Example specification and its meta-information:
     + a *technical specification* states that the application must function offline
-    + related meta-information (*technical constraint*) states that physical location of most users using the application is a place where WiFi, Ethernet, cable, etc. forms of connectivity are poor or do not exist
+    + related meta-information (*technical constraint*) states that physical location of most users using the application is a place where Wi-Fi, Ethernet, cable, etc. forms of connectivity are poor or do not exist